k4zuh1r4/raycasting-with-textures/README.md

 # raycasting-with-textures
-Was trying to create a raycasting engine and add some goofy stuff later on.
+Was trying to create a raycasting engine using my last braincell and youtube videos and add some goofy stuff later on.